Coastal coal-carrying trade of New South Wales: Coalcliff

 The Coalcliff Colliery, opened in 1878, was originally developed as a jetty mine.
 Coal from the mine, after screening, was brought directly onto the jetty.
 This arrangement made working the mine difficult, as there was limited storage for mined coal and only coal that could be shipped promptly could be mined.

 The jetty at Coalcliff was the smallest of the southern ocean jetties.
 It was very exposed to ocean swell, and shifting sand shoals added to the danger by changing the depth of water near the jetty.
-The jetty was used only by the Colliery's own "sixty-milers" and then only in favourable weather.
+The jetty was used only by the colliery's own sixty-milers and then only in favourable weather.
 Even in weather described as moderate, it was unsafe to load at the jetty.

 Storms in 1878, 1881 and 1904 caused considerable damage to the jetty, further restricting shipping operations while damage was repaired and the jetty design modified.

 As early as 1888, consideration was being given to opening a shaft mine on the western side of the new railway line.
 In 1910, a shaft was opened that allowed coal from the mine to be transported by rail and the jetty closed by 1912.

 Although no longer operating its own jetty, Coalcliff Collieries continued to own and operate its sixty-milers, such as the Undola.
 This may have been so that the jetty mine's quota under the Southern Coal Owners' Agency agreement would still be allocated to the company, in addition to its new quota for the newer shaft mine.

 Hicks Point, Austinmer

-Hicks Point is an old name for what is now known as Brickyard Point, Austinmer, NSW.
+Hicks Point is an old name for what is now known as Brickyard Point, Austinmer.
 The Hicks family were early settlers of the area.
 The site of the landward end of the jetty was on a small rock platform, on the beach in Hicks Bay.
 It was just to the north of Brickyard Point and its broad rock platform, which provided some shelter from southerly weather; today the area is used to launch boats.

-The Hicks Point Jetty was built in 1886 for the North Bulli Coal Company's colliery at Coledale to which it was connected by rail.
+The Hicks Point jetty was built in 1886 for the North Bulli Coal Company's colliery at Coledale to which it was connected by rail.
 It was also connected by rail to the Austinmer Colliery.
+Part way along the line to Austinmer Colliery, a short line provided a connection to the South Coast railway.

 Coal was railed from the mine to the jetty in wagons with bottom opening doors, which were opened over a hatchway cut in the jetty deck.
 The coal flowed onto loading chutes and from there into the hold of the ship.

 The jetty was damaged by storms in November 1903.
 The North Bulli Co. won the right to ship its coal via Port Kembla in 1906.
 The Hicks Point Jetty was no longer needed and fell into disuse.
 It was destroyed by fire in 1915.